ScienceOxford/musical-microbits/README.md

 # musical-microbits

-Files for the 1.5h Creative Computing Club sessions, Shake It Up (2020) & Musical Microbits (2018)
+Files for the 1.5h Creative Computing Club sessions, Shake It Out (2020) & Musical Microbits (2018)

 *Developed by [ScienceOxford](https://scienceoxford.com) for educational purposes.
 Please give credit where applicable.
 <br>We love seeing what you've created, so tag us when you share! [@ScienceOxford](https://twitter.com/scienceoxford)*